The Perfect Algarve Road Trip Itinerary

 There’s no secret that I love road trips!
-The freedom of having a car is that you get to those places that are badly commuted with public transport and you get the chance to explore in your own paste.
-While living many years in Spain, I have done my share of south Portugal road trips too.
+The freedom of having a car is that you get to those places that are badly commuted with public transport, and you get the chance to explore at your own pace.

 Here is a one-week Algarve road trip itinerary that you can change as you like, but I promise you’ll get to explore some pretty amazing places and check out some of the best things to do on the Algarve coast!